 Global health can be defined as 'health problems, issues and concerns that trascend national boundaries; that may be influenced by circumstances or experiences in other countries; and that are best addressed by cooperative actions and solutions'.
+This module provides an introduction to key concepts in understanding the challenges of recognise issues related to global health security and addressing the causes and control of public health risks from epidemic prone diseases and climate change.

-This discuss the main global causes of morbidity and mortality globally including major infectious, non-communicable and chronic diseases and injuries; the impact of travel and migration on diseases seen in Ireland:
+1 Global Burden of Disease discuss the main global causes of morbidity and mortality globally including major infectious, non-communicable and chronic diseases and injuries; the impact of travel and migration on diseases seen in Ireland;